 Where to Stay Near Kaudulla National Park?

-However, if you’re short on time, a day trip from Trincomalee is also possible.
-You can get to Kaudulla by joining this safari tour from Trincomalee, booking a private driver, or hiring a car.
+If you’re short on time, a day trip from Trincomalee is also possible.
+You can get to Kaudulla by joining a safari tour from Trincomalee, booking a private driver, or hiring a car.

 By purchasing through our links, you support us at no additional cost.